ShearSpireMedia/lorem/README.md

 ## Documentation

 - Type the number of words you need into the number input.
+Type 0 for a random number of words.
+Type -1 if you wish to get the classic Lorem Ipsum text.
-- Click the 'Get Nonsense' button to generate the greeking text.
+- Click the 'Get Text' button to generate the greeking text.
-- Each time you click the 'Get Nonsense' button a new random string will be generated.
+- Each time you click the 'Get Text' button a new random string will be generated.